 The crate I had was very rustic.
 So rustic, that I was able to pull the bottom slats off the crate with my bare hands.
 (In hindsight, I should have been wearing my gloves to avoid splinters.)

 After removing the slats, pry up the nails with a prybar.
 Be sure to wear gloves to protect your hands.
-You can try wiggling stubborn nails out with the needle-nosed pliers.
+Stubborn nails can usually be wiggled out with the needle-nosed pliers.

 Any nails that are too rusty to remove can be hammered into the wood.

-Align the front and back of the produce crate with the bottles or vases you will use in your crate.
-Or set them 5″ from outside to outside.
-Mark where to cut your salvage slats with a pencil.
+Align the front and back of the produce crate with the bottles or vases you will display in your crate.
+Or use 5″ as a general measurement from the outside front to outside back.
+Measure the distance to cut your sides, or just lay one of the slats next to the front and back and mark where to cut it with a pencil.

 Cut down the salvaged slats to 5″ widths (or your own bottle measurement).
 Using a miter box will help keep your cuts square.